whitemike889/notcat/README.md

 ## Formatting

 notcat is configurable via a format string (much like the standard `date` command).
-This string is currently not configurable via argv (this is a TODO), but rather by redefining `FMT_STRING` in `fmt.c`.
-Supported format sequences
-are:
+It takes a single (optional) argument -- a format string.
+Supported format sequences are:

 ```
 %i  id